gammu/gammu/docs/manual/python/objects.rst

 Call Type
 ---------

-The call type for diverts can have one of folowing values:
+The call type for diverts can have one of following values:

 * ``Voice`` - Voice calls.
 * ``Fax`` - Fax calls.